tsamardzic/nlp_intro/README.md

 ### Transfer across languages

-- a pre-trained LLM can be multilingiual
+- a pre-trained LLM can be multilingual
 - popular examples mBERT, mT5, XLM-R -> mostly Wikipedia languages (around 100)
 - often a group of languages, e.g. Indic BERT
 - trade-off between the size of the training data the closeness to the target language